nesrak1/AssetsTools.NET/README.md

 baseField.Get("m_Name").GetValue().Set("MyCoolTextAsset");
 baseField.Get("m_Script").GetValue().Set("I have some sick text");

-//or you can just use table.assetFileInfoCount + 2 but that doesn't always work var nextAssetId = table.assetFileInfo.Max(i => i.index) + 1;
+var nextAssetId = table.assetFileInfo.Max(i => i.index) + 1;
 replacers.Add(new AssetsReplacerFromMemory(0, nextAssetId, cldbType.classId, 0xffff, baseField.WriteToByteArray()));
 //... do other replacer stuff